Early Military Career

 Washington’s first challenge as a general was to mold an inexperienced and undisciplined group of patriotic volunteers into a professional army, and he did so by instituting efficient administrative procedures, setting high standards of personal conduct, and emphasizing discipline, cleanliness, and colonial unity.
 Washington also concentrated on instilling a professional ethic in the officers who remained in the Continental service.

 Washington's greatest achievement during the Revolution, however, was to hold his little army together in the face of public apathy, marginal state support, inadequate Congressional assistance, and a series of logistical and military frustrations.
-Only successful diplomatic efforts enlisting the assistance of the French army and navy enabled the revolutionaries to secure independence.
+Only the successful diplomatic efforts of Benjamin Franklin, in enlisting the assistance of the French army and navy, enabled the revolutionaries to secure final independence.
 At Yorktown in 1781 Franco-American forces completed a successful siege operation in the traditional European style and captured Lord Cornwallis' entire army.
 Washington bid farewell to his comrades in arms in 1783, resigned his Continental commission, and retired to private life.